Teriks/giftoa/README.md

 `-fps` or `--frames-per-second` can be used to set a target FPS for the animation.

+If not specified, it defaults to 10 frames per second.

 This option cannot be used together with `-fss` or `-fsn`.

 The minimum value is 1 and the maximum value is 1000000000, the value must be a whole number.